pikaybh/mcst-naver-blog/README.md

 This will scrape 20 pages from Naver's blog theme section and run the browser in non-headless mode (so you can see the browser window).

-## Logging

-The scraper logs its progress and any errors that occur during scraping into a log file located in the `logs/` directory.
-The log file is named `crawl_naver_blogs.log`.

 ## Output

 The scraped blog content is saved into Excel files in the `output/` directory.
 The file name will include a timestamp to help distinguish between different runs.